actuated/user-parse/README_user-mod.md

 # user-mod.sh
-Modify an input list of username bases.
+Modify an input list of base usernames.
 New text can be added to the beginning, middle, or end of each input line.
 New text can include a fixed string, or generated text including letters a-z or 1-4 digit numbers.

 ## Usage
 ```